 Another major factor in choosing an IT provider, which is deeply linked to culture, is cyber security.

-4. How your small business IT support handles security
+How your small business IT support provider handles cyber security

 With a lengthy list of IT services your business needs, this section comes down to one question.

 Why single out cyber security as particularly important when choosing a small business IT support provider?

 - It’s one of your company’s biggest risks financially and reputationally.

 - You have a legal and moral duty to protect the data you create and hold on others’ behalf.

 - The Government and the Information Commissioner’s Office define it as a board-level responsibility.